The Honor of the Queen

 The Honor of the Queen is a science fiction novel by American writer David Weber, initially published in 1993.
 It is the second book in the Honor Harrington series.
-Sent to participate in diplomatic talks between the Kingdom of Manticore and the Republic of Haven, Honor Harrington discovers that she is stranded on the fiercely patriarchal, misogynist planet Grayson.
+In the book. naval captain Honor Harrington must engage in diplomatic talks with Planet Grayson, whose citizens are fiercely patriarchal.

 Plot summary

 Three years after the events of On Basilisk Station, Captain Honor Harrington returns to the Star Kingdom following an extended anti-piracy campaign in the Silesian Confederacy.
-Harrington's ship, HMS Fearless, is tasked with escorting a small Manticoran squadron on a diplomatic mission to the planet Grayson, a society giverned by a deeply sexist and patriarchal norms.The mission led by Admiral Raoul Courvosier, Honor's mentor and close friend.
-As the long-anticipated war with Haven looming close, Manticore is working to form an Alliance with many small nations.
+Harrington's ship, HMS Fearless, is tasked with escorting a small Manticoran squadron on a diplomatic mission to the planet Grayson, a society governed by deeply sexist and patriarchal norms.
+The mission is led by Admiral Raoul Courvosier, Honor's mentor and close friend.
+As the long-anticipated war with Haven is looming close, Manticore is working to form an Alliance with many small nations.
 Grayson is critical to this effort.
 Adding to the tension, Haven is negotiating its own alliance with Masada, Grayson's historical rival.

-The Manticoran ships arrive at the star system where Grayson is located, and are greeted by the small Grayson Navy.
+The Manticoran ships arrive at the star system where Grayson is located and are greeted by the small Grayson Navy.
 The welcome is soured when the Graysons see Harrington, a woman, in uniform.
 After several hostile confrontations, Harrington leaves the system to escort a convoy of freighters, even though Courvosier tries to convince her to stay.

 After Harrington departs with three of the four Manticoran warships, Courvosier begins diplomatic efforts with Admiral Bernard Yanakov, the commander of the Grayson Navy.
 However, their efforts are abruptly halted as a Masadan fleet attacks Grayson, targeting space stations across the system.
 Courvosier and Yanakov join forces against the Masadans.
 Unbeknownst to them, the Masadans command two Havenite warships that swiftly overwhelm Grayson's outdated defenses, resulting in the tragic deaths of both Courvosier and Yanakov.

-Harrington's ships return to Grayson and are attacked by Masadan, damaging one of her ships.
-After entering Grayson's orbit, they are apprised of the critical situation following the battle and the death of Courvosier.
+Harrington's ships return to Grayson and are attacked by Masadans, damaging one of her ships.
+After entering Grayson's orbit, they are appraised of the critical situation following the battle and the death of Courvosier.
 Honor strong-arms Protector Benjamin into allowing her to take a leading role in the defense of Grayson.
 She also then defends him against Masadan assassins, losing one of her eyes, earning her a great deal of acclaim from the Grayson people.